WolfieZero/project-automation/README.md

 # Project Automation

-Quickly create projects and repos in one command
+Quickly create project scaffolding and repo in one command

 ## Setup